-I never would've thought that Mewtwo would potentially return to Smash Bros., I was really disheartened back when Brawl was finalized and Mewtwo was reportedly the last to be cut from the roster (evidenced by the amount of character data he possessed compared to the other removed Melee characters).
+I never would've thought that Mewtwo would potentially return to Smash Bros.
+I was really disheartened back when Brawl was finalized and Mewtwo was reportedly the last to be cut from the roster (evidenced by the amount of character data he possessed compared to the other removed Melee characters).
 That's not to say that it may not have been hinted upon among the Smash Community at the days of Melee, due to what I blame solely on the developers of Melee at the time, for severely limiting beyond what this iconic, legendary Pokemon deserves compared to his original game-counterpart; butchering him to the point of becoming no more threatening than a standard Lvl 2 Pokemon you come across on your first journey outside your home town in (insert) region.
 Mewtwo certainly cannot be the insane superboss Pokemon the handheld titles make him out to be, so scaling him down was the right direction, but the obvious tweaks in Melee went too far and beyond.
-His weight was extremely light and the fact that he was floating for the most part only adding to him rocketing out of stages far too often.
+His weight was extremely light and the fact that he was floating for the most part only adding to him rocketing off of stages far too often.
 His (thankful and MUCH deserved) return to Smash Bros.
 3DS and Wii U should better reflect what developers have learned since Melee.
-For starters, while his original Up+B (Teleport) and Neutral B (Shadow Ball) are perfectly fine as they are, his other Specials certainly could and SHOULD deserve a replacement; his Side+B (Confusion) was a pathetic attempt at giving him a reflector ability that (I suppose...) was meant to deflect projectiles and not actually injure the projectile user as a means to CONFUSE them; this technique regrettably was short-lived when even first-time smashers became aware of the gimmick which renders the move completely useless in any subsequent matches.
+For starters, while his original Up+B (Teleport) and Neutral B (Shadow Ball) are perfectly fine as they are, his other Specials certainly could and SHOULD deserve a replacement.
+His Side+B (Confusion) was a pathetic attempt at giving him a reflector ability that (I suppose...) was meant to deflect projectiles and not actually injure the projectile user as a means to CONFUSE them; this technique was regrettably short-lived when even first-time smashers became aware of the gimmick which renders the move completely useless in any subsequent matches; not to mention the long animation frames renders Mewtwo vulnerable to an air attack from his...
+CONFUSED... foe.
 His Down+B (Disable) doesn't fare any better being that it's short range and capability of being reflected makes it useless in trying to stun foes; not to mention that most stunned foes I've targeted, don't stay stunned for long.
 There are plenty of new and existing Psychic Pokemon moves, and possibly other Pokemon-type moves that Mewtwo can use in his new arsenal such as Swift.
-Should he be provided a reflector special, then GIVE him a regular reflector like Fox, Zelda, and Mii Gunner; seriously there are many moves you can utilize and reconstruct in this fashion: Reflect, Barrier, Light Screen, etc. Mewtwo should be heavier and harder to KO, his speed needs a buff similar to Bowser (which I found to be INSANELY useful in clearing very difficult 3DS challenges) in Smash 3DS and Wii U. The developers could also take a cue from the Project M team and give Mewtwo a "Peach" hovering ability, while not a critical avenue to consider in his return, it's not out of Mewtwo's character and powers.
-His Down Smash could be changed in my opinion, while not as problematic as Mewtwo's other stats and skills from Melee, best changed to an attack that hits both sides.
-Something that's purely for the sake of fun is that perhaps the developers can give him a GIANT SPOON as an attack similar to Ness' Side Smash Bat, which can return projectiles upon hit and is of a decent distance creator from the character.
+Should he be provided a reflector special, then GIVE him a regular reflector like Fox, Zelda, and Mii Gunner; seriously there are many moves you can utilize and reconstruct in this fashion: Reflect, Barrier, Light Screen, etc. Mewtwo should be heavier and harder to KO, his speed needs a buff similar to Bowser's (which I found to be INSANELY useful in clearing the very difficult 3DS challenges) in Smash 3DS and Wii U. The developers could also take a cue from the Project M team and give Mewtwo a "Peach" hovering ability, while not a critical avenue to consider in his return, it's not out of Mewtwo's character and prowess.
+His Down Smash could be changed in my opinion, while not as problematic as Mewtwo's other stats and skills from Melee, it's best changed to an attack that targets both sides.
+Something that's purely for the sake of fun is that perhaps the developers can give him a GIANT SPOON as an attack similar to Ness' Side Smash Bat, which can return projectiles upon hit and is of a decent distance creator.

 With Mewtwo's return, I hope he doesn't just receive the Dr. Mario treatment in that much of his Melee moveset is preserved as DEFAULT, because that would greatly undermine the just representation all of his fans and supporters believe he deserves in a Smash title since Melee.
 He can have a more fine-tuned Disable and Confusion special via Custom movesets, but I'd prefer that these NOT be part of his default special moveset because their effectiveness has been clearly drained away from memories of Melee and not to mention that modes like "For Glory" nullifies any customization done to characters.
 His Final Smash will very likely be one of his Mega Forms (maybe a random pick of either?), but the return appearance of Final Smash trophies and the Mega Mewtwo X and Y trophy shown during the Nintendo Direct could invalidate this possibility and would instead bestow perhaps Mewtwo's signature move, Psystrike as his Final Smash instead?